 The 'Full-texts' filter on your Contributions tab only shows the publications where you have uploaded the full-text personally.
-Any full-texts for publications on your profile which were uploaded by other users will not be counted.
+Any full-texts for publications on your profile which were uploaded by other members will not be counted.

 How do I request a full-text?

 If a full-text version of a publication isn't available, you can send a request for a copy to the authors by clicking the Request full-text button.
 This request is passed to all of the listed authors, and when an author makes the publication available, you will receive a notification.
 If none of the authors are on ResearchGate, the request is saved and will be passed to them should they join ResearchGate in the future.